carltheperson/advanced-js-objects/chapters/chapter-3.md

   } */
 ```

-As you can see, the descriptor is presented as an Object with a few properties.
+As you can see, the descriptor is presented as an object with a few properties.
 Each of these properties represent some functionality associated with `JSON.stringify`.
 An interesting one is `value`.
 It literally represents the value of `JSON.stringify`.
 As we can see, the value of `JSON.stringify` is a function.
 All the different descriptor attributes will be covered in a bit.

 You can define a property with a custom descriptor using `Object.defineProperty`.
 It takes in three arguments.
-The first argument is the Object, the second is the property key, and the third is the actual descriptor.
+The first argument is the object, the second is the property key, and the third is the actual descriptor.

 ```js
 const obj = {}